anvil-pm/registry/README.md

 The registry is composed of two primary concepts:

 - Project Types: Describes how a project is identified.
-- Toolchains: Describes how a project is created
+- Toolchains: Describes how a project is created.

 ---